Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 Many effects, such as shoving an enemy or getting knocked back by a giant blast of wind, move creatures against their will.
 This is known as **forced movement.**

 If a creature is **pushed away,** they travel along the line between you and them away from you, ending in the nearest empty tile to their computed location.
 If they are **pulled towards** you, they travel along that same line, but move towards your current position.
+Unless otherwise stated, creatures cannot be moved into occupied tiles by forced movement.

-Whenever you would be forcibly moved into an occupied tile, you are instead placed in the nearest empty tile instead.
+Whenever a creature would be forcibly moved into an occupied tile, they are instead placed in the nearest empty tile instead.
 Unless a creature is moved by teleportation, attempt to maintain the direction of movement as best as possible while doing so.
-If the final location of a creature is ever ambiguous, the attacker chooses between the viable options.
+If the final location of a creature is ever ambiguous, the creature that applied the forced movement chooses between the viable options.

 Forced movement never provokes attacks of opportunity.